dbones/dbones.github.io/_posts/2016-01-10-service-discovery.md

 </figure>

-##Queue Broker
+## Queue Broker

-With queues such as rabbit, you will natually get service location (as it naturally routes messages), also you can achieve load balancing (with rabbit this is done via the prefetch).
+With queues such as rabbit, you will naturally get service location (as it naturally routes messages), also you can achieve load balancing (with rabbit this is done via the pre-fetch).

 By setting the number of messages each consumer can actively handle, the broker will now load balance messages (instead of sending all of them to single consumer instance).